 that period stops expiring on the former resident’s death and does not continue to expire until the administering body of the retirement village is given evidence of death in relation to the deceased former resident.

-[Regulation 9 inserted in Gazette 21 Mar 2014 p.
+[Regulation 9 inserted: Gazette 21 Mar 2014 p.
 723-5.]

 10. Interest payable on recurrent charges (Act s.
 24(5))